-For the three months ended in 2018, our operating activities required a net use of cash totaling \$0.7 million as we adjusted to the operations of Screen Media.
-This source of cash from operating activities resulted primarily from amortization of our programming costs and film libraries totaling \$2.2 million, offset in part by use of cash in our investment in programming costs and film libraries totaling \$1.8 million.
-In addition, we made payments on film library acquisition obligations of \$0.5 million and our accounts receivable increased by \$0.5 million.
+For the six months ended in 2018, our operating activities required a net use of cash totaling \$1.5 million as we adjusted to the operations of Screen Media.
+This net use of cash from operating activities resulted primarily from our investment in in-production and in-development programming costs and film libraries totaling \$6.4 million, offset in part by the amortization of programming costs and our film library of \$3.5 million and an increased accrual for film library acquisition obligations of \$1.6 million.